List of Fire Pro Wrestling games: Super Fire Pro Wrestling 3 Final Bout

-Gameplay

 Characters based on wrestling stars such as WWF's Hulk Hogan and WCW's Rick Rude are featured in the game along with Japanese professional wrestlers like Masahiro Chono.
 Wrestler Morio Smith is named after Morrissey of The Smiths as Suda is a fan of the band.
 Each wrestler is ranked based on their attacking ability, defensive ability, and their running speed.
 An "edit mode" allows customized wrestlers to be created based on their wrestling type, the color of their skin, and a unique set of customized ring attire.
 A certain number of points also have to be spent on developing certain attacks (and their respective defense against these attacks from opposing wrestlers).
 Digitized voices from the wrestlers and cheers from the audience members are included.
 Two of the buttons on the Super Famicom controller are used for strong blows while another button is used strictly for low blows.
 Sprites in the game actually show wrestlers in different sizes to each other (depending on height and weight).
 A battle royale mode permits four wrestlers to face off against each other simultaneously.
-There are 56 different wrestlers to control; with eight playable wrestling legends.
+There are 56 different wrestlers to control, with eight playable wrestling legends.
 Referees are available and can be chosen by the player; each referee has his own level of strictness and essentially determine how long the match will last.
 It is possible to perform up to 300 different professional wrestling moves in the game.